Instagram/LibCST/docs/source/metadata.rst

 Providing Metadata
 ------------------

-Metadata is generated through provider classes that can be declared as a dependency by a subclass of :class:`~libcst.MetadataDependent`.
+Metadata is generated through provider classes that can be be passed to :meth:`MetadataWrapper.resolve() <libcst.metadata.MetadataWrapper.resolve>` or declared as a dependency of a :class:`~libcst.metadata.MetadataDependent`.
 These providers are then resolved automatically using methods provided by :class:`~libcst.metadata.MetadataWrapper`.

-In most cases, you should extend :class:`~libcst.BatchableMetadataProvider` when writing a provider, unless you have a particular reason to not to use a batchable visitor.
-Only extend from :class:`~libcst.BaseMetadataProvider` if your provider does not use the visitor pattern for computing metadata for a tree.
+In most cases, you should extend :class:`~libcst.metadata.BatchableMetadataProvider` when writing a provider, unless you have a particular reason to not to use a batchable visitor.
+Only extend from :class:`~libcst.metadata.BaseMetadataProvider` if your provider does not use the visitor pattern for computing metadata for a tree.

 .. autoclass:: libcst.BaseMetadataProvider
 .. autoclass:: libcst.metadata.BatchableMetadataProvider